newwavenigeria/newwavenigeria.github.io/usage.md

 | atom.xml              |                                 | Generates the needed XML for someone to add the site to their RSS feed                                                                                   |
 | index.html            |                                 | Logic for bringing all the templates together (e.g. next page functionality, display order of posts)                                                     |

-## Adding/Editing Content
+## Content

 Main changes that you'll need will probably occur within the `_includes/sidebar.html`, `_posts`, and `about.md` files/folders.
 All editing/creation of these files/new files can be completed from the browser.

+### Editing Content

 Here's an example of how to edit a pre-existing post:

 1. Go to the `_posts` folder